artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 | WFM    | 38.88            |
 | WMT    | 77.55            |

-## Forget APNSI, I only care about AMFANG's June 2017 average closing price ##
+## What if I only care about AMFANG's June 2017 average closing price ##

 Apple, Microsoft, Facebook, Amazon, Netflix and Google (aka Alphabet) lets me contrive an excuse to practice writing a correlated subquery and common table expression.